openUC2/UC2-GIT/Readme.md

 ### Inline Holographical Microscope (lensless)
 We started a Digital In-Line Holographical Microscope Workshop together with the [Lichtwerkstatt](https://lichtwerkstatt-jena.de/) in November 2018.
-You can find the guid with an in-detail explanation [here](./WORKSHOP/INLINE-HOLOGRAMM) with a [German](./WORKSHOP/INLINE-HOLOGRAMM/WORKSHOP.pdf) PDF and a translated [English Version](./WORKSHOP/INLINE-HOLOGRAMM/WORKSHOP_english.pdf).
+You can find the guide with an in-detail explanation [here](./WORKSHOP/INLINE-HOLOGRAMM) with a [German](./WORKSHOP/INLINE-HOLOGRAMM/WORKSHOP.pdf) PDF and a translated [English Version](./WORKSHOP/INLINE-HOLOGRAMM/WORKSHOP_english.pdf).

 This should give a first-start blueprint to develop any optical design idea into our system.
 We also provide how-to's to create [customized parts](./DOCUMENTS/TUTORIALS/TUT_Basic_Design_Cube_Inlet_Function_v0.pdf) to use it with UC2.
 You can find them [here](./DOCUMENTS/TUTORIALS/).

-Assemlby-guides can be found [here](./DOCUMENTS/TUTORIALS_SETUP).
+Assembly-guides can be found [here](./DOCUMENTS/TUTORIALS_SETUP).